Reactive Synthesis of Smart Contract Control Flows: Description of Benchmarks

 \begin{itemize}[leftmargin=20pt] \item \emph{Asset Transfer} (not parameterized, reference contract: \cite{AssetTransferReference}).
 This contract originates from Microsoft's Azure Blockchain Workbench~\cite{Azure}.
 It has been formulated similarly in~\cite{DBLP:conf/vstte/0001LCPDBNF19,dharanikota2021celestial}. \item \emph{Blinded Auction} (not parameterized, reference contract: \cite{BlindedAuctionReference}).
 The blinded auction protocol, following~\cite{DBLP:conf/fc/MavridouL18}, describes how to sell an item to the highest bidder.
 The bids of all bidders are hashed and are only revealed after the auction closed. \item \emph{Coin Toss} (not parameterized, reference contract: \cite{CoinTossReference}).
 In this protocol, following~\cite{Azure}, two users bet, together with a wager, on whether a coin toss results in heads or tails.
 After reaching a time limit, the winner receives both wagers. \item \emph{Crowd Funding} (not parameterized, reference contract: \cite{CrowdFundingReference}).
 In this contract, following~\cite{DBLP:journals/corr/abs-1906-02906}, users can donate coins until a time limit is reached.
 If the funding goal is reached by the end, the owner retrieves the donations.
 Otherwise, the users can reclaim their donations. \item \emph{ERC20 Token System} (parameterized, reference contract: \cite{ERC20Reference}).
-We consider a classical ERC20 token system following the Open Zeppelin documentation~\cite{ERC20Spec}.
-The specification is similar to the one presented in \Cref{subsec:param_examples}, yet, it does not contain the parameterized methods for pausing and unpausing a contract. \item \emph{ERC20 Token System Extended} (parameterized).
-This is the contract described in \Cref{subsec:param_examples} that extends the classical ERC20 token system with different methods for pausing. \item \emph{NFT Auction} (parameterized, reference contract: \cite{NFTReference}).
+We consider a classical ERC20 token system following the Open Zeppelin documentation~\cite{ERC20Spec} but without pausing feature. \item \emph{ERC20 Token System Extended} (parameterized).
+This is the contract described in this paper which extends the first ERC20 token system with different methods for pausing. \item \emph{NFT Auction} (parameterized, reference contract: \cite{NFTReference}).
 This is a comparatively large contract from Avolabs that implements an NFT auction combined with a buy-now feature.
 The original implementation has over 1400 lines of code.
 We specified the main requirements on the control flow as described in the \texttt{README} of Avolabs' GitHub. \item \emph{Simple Auction} (not parameterized, reference contract: \cite{SimpleAuctionReference}).
 The simple auction protocol is a common example for smart contract control flows, see, e.g.,~\cite{SimpleAuction}.
 It is similar to the blinded auction without the bids being hashed. \item \emph{Ticket System} (not parameterized, reference contract written by the authors of this paper).
 The ticket system contract describes the selling process of tickets.
 As long as tickets are available and the sale has not been closed, users can buy tickets.
 Users can return their tickets while the ticket sale is still open. \item \emph{Voting} (parameterized, reference contract: \cite{VotingReference}).
-We consider the voting contract described in \Cref{subsec:param_examples}. \end{itemize}
+This is a simple voting contract which enforces that every voter vote only votes once.
+Additionally, we let the owner close the contract only after a fixed number of votes is reached. \end{itemize}